clementine0507/Final-Studio-Project-/README.md

+# Final project
+It's too much content, so I'm adding all the assignments after feedback to this repository.
+[The first week's repository is accessed from here.](https://github.com/clementine0507/Studio-Project/blob/main/README.md)

+URL:
-# After feedback-New idea and work
+## After feedback-New idea and work
 After receiving feedback, I realized that the interactivity in my current code is still somewhat limited.
 Reflecting on Sol LeWitt’s work, particularly his Wall Drawing #260, I was inspired by the way LeWitt allowed other artists to create based on his instructions, resulting in an artwork that is highly interactive.
 Building on this idea, I want to incorporate lines as the foundation of my code and invite users to engage in the creation process.
 However, unlike LeWitt, I want users to interact with the artwork not through their hands but through a unique medium.
 ![image](https://github.com/user-attachments/assets/29176b9b-4e12-49ac-b0c1-f019d3ae261f)